Waterbird20/SWE3028_Team_H/2.Progress/Meeting_1/Progress_Meeting.md

 ![10% center](./imgs/sample2.png)

 <!--
-Additionally, if possible, we hope to provide predictions categorized as "strong probable," "probable," and "less probable" to make it easier for users to make informed decisions.
+Additionally, if possible, we hope to provide predictions categorized as "strong probable," "probable," and "less probable" to make it easier for users to make  decisions.
  -->

 ---